17 First Time Home Buyer Mistakes And How To Avoid Them

 Some lenders offer low interest rates but charge fees that lenders charging higher rates do not.
 By comparing APRs, you’ll be comparing one loan to another, apples to apples, because it takes into account all of the costs of the loan.

-Tip 4: Look Into First-Time Home Buyer Assistance Programs
+Mistake 6: Not Looking Into First-Time Home Buyer Assistance Programs

 Many people overlook first-time home buyer loan programs and grants when shopping for their first home because they don’t think they qualify or they don’t even know these programs exist.
 These loan programs and grants make buying a home more affordable and achievable for many people.

-You can also check out the following three main national resources for first time home buyer resources.
+Check out the following three main national resources for first time home buyer resources.